-In fiscal year 2016, the Authority completed seven financings for five institutions.
-The total principal amount issued of \$213,515,000 is more than the previous year's total of \$26,950,000, and is the largest principal amount the Authority has ever issued in one year.
-At the end of the fiscal year 2016, the total principal outstanding for Authority-issued debt stands at \$870,532,203.
+In fiscal year 2017, the Authority completed seven financings for five institutions.
+The total principal amount issued of \$208,408,000 is slightly lower than the previous year's total of \$213,515,000, which was the largest principal amount the Authority has ever issued in one year.
+At the end of the fiscal year 2017, the total principal outstanding for Authority-issued debt stands at \$928,175,593.
 The current statutory limit on outstanding debt issued by the Authority is \$1.3 billion.

 The annual volume of bonds issued by the Authority will fluctuate with market conditions and institutional needs.
 Since 1971, the Authority has provided a consistent source of financing for Minnesota's nonprofit colleges and universities.
-The Authority moves into fiscal year 2017 with new leadership.
-Executive Director Marianne Remedios retired after 15 years of service.
-In July, 2015, the Authority hired Barry W. Fick as the new Executive Director.
-Through the combined efforts of Authority members, staff and advisors, the Authority will continue to provide requested services in an efficient and cost-effective manner.
+Through the combined efforts of the Authority members, staff and advisors, the Authority will continue to provide requested services in an efficient and cost-effective manner.

-Respectfully submitted,

-Mark Misukanis Chair
+Respectfully submitted, Mark Misukanis Chair, Fiscal Year 2017